-Construction fencing shall be installed around the perimeter of the site and shall be of a quality material and shall provide adequate screening of at below and at grade construction work.
-Lifestyle graphics and renderings shall be printed in large format at the corners of Taaffe and McKinley and McKinley and Murphy.
+Construction fencing shall be installed around the perimeter of the site and shall be of a quality material and shall provide adequate screening of below and at grade construction work.
+Lifestyle graphics and renderings shall be printed in large format along the Washington Avenue frontage and wrap around the corners of Taaffe Street and Murphy Avenue.
 Directional signage to Historic Murphy and CalTrain shall also be incorporated into these graphics.
 Information related to marketing and/or leasing of the project shall be allowed on the signage and fencing.
-The fencing shall be reviewed by staff through a Miscellaneous Plan Permit and issued prior to issuance of the grading permit for the garage.
+The fencing shall be reviewed by staff through a Miscellaneous Plan Permit and prior to issuance of the grading permit for the garage.
 [COA] [PLANNING]